Guerrilla Marketing 101

-Stickers are also extremely easy to apply and do not require huge installations or a team of technicians.
+Stickers are also straightforward to apply and do not require massive installations or a team of technicians.
 Instead, they can be handed out and applied wherever you are.

 What makes guerrilla marketing special?

-Guerrilla marketing is noticed.
-Through catching people in everyday, unexpected places, you do not have to compete with other businesses on the shelf or online.
+Guerrilla marketing gets your brand noticed by catching people in everyday, unexpected places.
+You don’t have to compete with other businesses on the shelf or online.
 Instead, you create your own stage.

 Done right, it includes an element of interaction.
 Once your customers have actively engaged with your brand, they are more likely to buy from you in the future.
 Especially when the interaction stirred up happy emotions like laughter or joy.

-Using stickers, your guerrilla marketing efforts will largely happen offline.
+When using stickers, your guerrilla marketing efforts will primarily happen offline.
 However, these strategies find themselves posted on social media quickly as a good guerrilla campaign is worth sharing.
-Users will not consciously share your product, but centre on their experience which in turn becomes honest – and free – advertising for you.
+Users will not consciously share your product but center on their experience, which becomes honest – and free – advertising for you.

 What to keep in mind:

-- Target audience: Be clear about which demographic your product is directed at.
+- Target audience: Be clear about your target demographic.

 - Location: This is essential for a good campaign.
-If you know who your target audience is, make sure to place your stickers where they will be seen by them.
+If you know who your target audience is, make sure to place your stickers where they will see them.